alphagov/government-service-design-manual/service-manual/measurement/digital-takeup.md

 * gender
 * socio-economic status

-Use the 'Digital landscape research' as a guide.
-It has a [useful breakdown](http://publications.cabinetoffice.gov.uk/digital/research/#who-is-online-and-who-is-offline) of who's online and offline.
+Use the [Digital Landscape Research](/government/publications/digital-landscape-research) as a guide.
+It has a useful breakdown of who's online and offline.

 ## Achieving your digital take-up targets